Introducing data design

 - Do you have enough development and maintenance capacity and skills available?

 Since there are a lot of aspects to investigate and take into consideration, we decided to develop a canvas to help the design work.
 The canvas is applicable to any data solution design project.
 You can use it in a very light way to evaluate your existing idea or have a bit more extensive project by gathering information more widely across the organization.
 You can use it to evaluate a single idea, or generate multiple ideas for comparison.
 If you are interested on using the canvas in your work, drop us a note and we will guide you through it and provide you with a template.
+The canvas 1.0. version below is an example but when training the method to our customers, we usually make modifications to it and make sure that it fits to the overall design and demand practices of the organization.
+The canvas can be also embedded to other project planning and documentation tools, such as Confluence.

 benefits in using data design